rbyakod/UCSD-Capstone/part1/twitter-sentiment-streamlit/REDME.md

 1. Update the procfile (this is starting point of the program)
 2. update the setup.sh file
+3. Make suere you create a file called .env in the root folder of this project and add your Twitter keys in it
-3. Dump all this files directly in Github Repository.(Not inside folder)
+4. Dump all this files directly in Github Repository.(Not inside folder)

 ## Docker Instructions:
 ====================